neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 desirable to apply temperature feedback to all the cells in a pebble at once (rather than separately to the thousands of [!ac](TRISO) particles).
-A second important consideration with feedback in geometries such as this arises from the simple pairing of each element to *one* OpenMC based on its centroid.
-You can imagine a situation where a [!ac](TRISO) pebble consists of 10000 distinct cells, which is coupled to a sphere unstructured mesh with 300 elements.
-By mapping each element according to its centroid, a maximum of 300 OpenMC cells (out of the 10000) could possibly receive feedback.
+A second important consideration with feedback in geometries such as this arises from the simple pairing of each element to *one* OpenMC cell based on its centroid.
+You can imagine a situation where a [!ac](TRISO) pebble consists of 10,000 distinct cells, which is coupled to a sphere unstructured mesh with 300 elements.
+By mapping each element according to its centroid, a maximum of 300 OpenMC cells (out of the 10,000) could possibly receive feedback.

 For these reasons, the `fluid_cell_level` and `solid_cell_level` parameters indicate the coordinate level (relative to 0, the highest level in the geometry)